Smkin32/YandexTestInternship/README.md

 # YandexTestInternship
 Test project for an internship

+## How to: ##
+1. Build in intellij IDEA with maven

-Please setup your .env file with your OAuth token
+2. Please setup your .env file with your OAuth token

 ```
 OAUTH_TOKEN=[INSERT YOUR TOKEN]